trenskow/app/README.md

 ###### When using routers

-As above, whenever a function takes a router, it can be provided in any of the following ways.
+As above, whenever a function takes a router as a parameter, it can be provided in any of the following ways.

 * An instance of [`Router`](#router-2).
 * A function that takes an object as parameters and configures the router.